-Nonconforming Ma (Reference G1735, terial Handling / Rec G1786, G1901) Пексеег

-Nonconforming Material Handling Response

-When Inspecting Part or Monitoring Process 100% in subsequent operations by means of disassembly, destruction or part tracking (RFID or Barcode).
-In case of small parts or parts without RFID/barcode, part is placed automatically into a lock box with a tamper proof reject chute. destruction or part tracking (RFID or Barcode).
+Revised: 01-Dec-2024 Nonconforming Material Handling / Reconciliation / Response Nonconforming Material Handling iliation Response • When Inspecting Part or Monitoring Process 100% Nonconforming parts prevented from being used in subsequent operations by means of disassembly, destruction or part tracking (RFID or Barcode).
+In case of small parts or parts without RFID/barcode, part is placed automatically into a lock box with a tamper proof reject chute.
+Nonconforming parts prevented from being used in subsequent operations by means of disassembly, destruction or part tracking (RFID or Barcode).
 In case of small parts or parts without RFID/Barcode, operator required to place nonconforming part in lock box interlocked to prevent equipment from advancing until reject part is detected.
-Reject Chute and lock box must be tamper proof. conforming parts placed into approved container, properly identified, segregated from in-process material Reject reconciliation completed prior to shipment of parts Standard Reject Containment process formalized Re-use, repair or rework not allowed If reject count versus actual rejects/log does not reconcile, there must be clearly defined standard reaction plan (containment procedure) that is utilized Rework and repair allowed only with PPAP approved methods unless an engineering permit, and/or Supplier Suggestion/Change Request (SCR), is issued and approved to utilize (re-use/repair/rework) any material that deviates from the product drawing or specification requirements

-When sampling (< 100% inspection) Not applicable If nonconformity found must segregate all parts produced back to the last known good part/lot and place in a lock box .
-Nonconforming and segregated Reject reconcili Standard Reject Re-use, repair c If reject count ve be clearly define is utilized Rework and rep an engineering [(SCR), is issued material that dev requirements
+Reject Chute and lock box must be tamper proof.
+Nonconforming parts placed into approved container, properly identified, and segregated from in- process material Reject reconciliation completed prior to shipment of parts Reject Count from Equipment or Process Must Match Actual Physical Rejects and/or Log Sheets Standard Reject Containment process formalized Reject Count from Equipment or Process Must Match Actual Physical Rejects and/or Log Sheets If reject count versus actual rejects/log does not reconcile, there must be clearly defined standard reaction plan (containment procedure) that is utilized Recovery, Repair or Rework allowed only with PPAP approved methods unless a Temporary Deviation, Approved Change Request and/or Supplier Suggestion / Change Request (SCR) is issued and approved for any material that deviates from the product drawing or specification requirements.
+Reprocess in Station or Retest in Station is allowed when resubmitting material thru original approved process.
+When sampling; < 100% inspection Not applicable If nonconformity found must segregate all parts produced back to the last known good part/lot and place in a lock box.
+Allowed max attempts must be defined by ME in Traceability Input Doc or SWI, otherwise not allowed. Α √ ✓ ✓ √ B C ✓ ✓ ✓ ✓ ✓ C • • · ·

-Α \checkmark \checkmark \checkmark ✓

-В \checkmark \checkmark \checkmark ✓

-С \checkmark \checkmark \checkmark